Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 To hunt Deer in Arkansas, you’ll need a valid Arkansas hunting license.
 Both residents and nonresidents are required to obtain a hunting license before pursuing deer in the state.

 Residents must purchase a resident hunting license, while nonresidents must obtain a nonresident hunting license.
-Additionally, deer hunting requires a specific deer permit or tag to legally harvest the animal.
+Additionally, you must have a deer-capable Arkansas hunting license that includes deer tags valid for the zone and season where you are hunting.

-Hunter education certification is mandatory for anyone born after January 1, 1960, before purchasing a hunting license in Arkansas.
+Hunter education certification is mandatory for anyone born after 1968 before hunting in Arkansas, with limited exceptions for deferred hunters and some supervised youth options.
 This ensures that hunters are knowledgeable about safety and regulations.

 Following these steps ensures compliance with Arkansas wildlife laws and promotes responsible hunting practices.